Skip to main content

 Capital Loss

-The netting rules work in a specific order: short-term losses first offset short-term gains, long-term losses first offset long-term gains.
-Any remaining net losses can then offset gains of the other type.
-If you have net losses after all offsetting, up to $3,000 per year ($1,500 if married filing separately) reduces ordinary income.
+The IRS has a specific order for netting things out.
+Short-term losses offset short-term gains first, and long-term losses offset long-term gains first.
+Any leftover losses then cross over to offset the other type.
+If you still have net losses after all that, you can deduct up to $3,000 per year ($1,500 if married filing separately) against your regular income.

-Unused capital losses beyond the $3,000 annual limit carry forward indefinitely.
-If you realize $50,000 in losses with no gains, you can deduct $3,000 this year and carry the remaining $47,000 forward to future years — a valuable tax asset that you should track carefully.
+Losses beyond the $3,000 annual limit don't disappear—they carry forward indefinitely.
+So if you realized $50,000 in losses with no gains to offset, you'd deduct $3,000 this year and carry the remaining $47,000 forward.
+That's a valuable tax asset worth tracking carefully.

-The wash sale rule prevents you from selling at a loss and immediately rebuying the same security within 30 days (before or after the sale).
-If you trigger a wash sale, the loss is disallowed and added to the cost basis of the replacement shares.
-Using similar but not identical investments (different ETFs tracking similar indexes) avoids wash sale issues.
+There's one big catch—the wash sale rule.
+You can't sell at a loss and buy back the same security within 30 days (before or after the sale).
+If you do, the loss gets disallowed and added to the cost basis of the replacement shares instead.
+Using different-but-similar investments—like swapping one S&P 500 ETF for another—is the standard workaround.

 Frequently Asked Questions